-- TRELEGY ELLIPTA is contraindicated in patients with severe hypersensitivity to milk proteins or any ingredients in the formulation.
+- Trelegy Ellipta is contraindicated in patients with severe hypersensitivity to milk proteins or any ingredients in the formulation.

-- TRELEGY ELLIPTA has a boxed warning noting that LABA such as vilanterol increase the risk of asthma-related death.
+- Similar to other combination agents for COPD (and/or asthma), Trelegy Ellipta has a number of additional warnings and precautions; these include:

-TRELEGY ELLIPTA is not indicated for the treatment of asthma.
+- Increased risk of asthma-related death

-- Similar to other combination agents for COPD (and/or asthma), TRELEGY ELLIPTA has a number of additional warnings and precautions; these include:
+- Not indicated for treatment of asthma

-- Not initiating in patients with rapidly deteriorating COPD
+- \circ Not initiating in patients with rapidly deteriorating COPD

 - Avoiding excessing use

 - Local effects of ICS

 - Risk of pneumonia

 - Immunosuppression

 - Using caution when transferring patients from systemic corticosteroid therapy

 - Hypercorticism and adrenal suppression

-- Drug interactions with strong cytochrome P450 3A4 inhibitors
+- Drug interactions with strong CYP3A4 inhibitors

 - Paradoxical bronchospasm

 - Hypersensitivity reactions

 - Cardiovascular effects

 - Reduction in bone mineral density

 - Glaucoma and cataracts

-- Ourinary retention
+- Urinary retention

 - Using caution in patients with certain coexisting conditions such as convulsive disorders or thyrotoxicosis

 - Hypokalemia and hyperglycemia

-The most common adverse reactions with TRELEGY ELLIPTA include headache, back pain, dysgeusia, diarrhea, cough, oropharyngeal pain, and gastroenteritis.
+- The most common adverse reactions with Trelegy Ellipta include headache, back pain, dysgeusia, diarrhea, cough, oropharyngeal pain, and gastroenteritis.